marttoygoy5/DiscordCoreAPI/README.md

 # DiscordCoreAPI
-My bot library, written in C++ using WinRT, and a few other useful libraries!
+A Discord bot library, written in C++ using WinRT, and a few other useful libraries!

 ## [Manual/Examples](https://github.com/RealTimeChris/DiscordCoreAPI/blob/main/User%20Manual.md)